 Mother-in-law suites are whatever you need them to be.
 Bed and bath additions to a home, converted rooms, free-standing apartments or in home suites.
-What they all have in common is their preferred location on the ground floor for accessibility and their added sales appeal (generally they increase property value, but by how much depends on the kind of addition you create and can be up to 60%).
+What they all have in common is their preferred location on the ground floor for accessibility and their added sales appeal.
 The additional space can also be used outside of in-law housing and can be purposed as an office, living space for recuperating relatives or serve as a guest bedroom until you yourself no longer wish to tackle the stairs.

 Check Building Area Codes

 Before you begin, check with your city on building area codes because this can limit what you can do with your addition.
 Most zoning rules limit additions to having a bedroom, bath, sitting area and kitchenette.
 You can get around the kitchen problem by installing a wet bar or making sure the addition has access to the communal kitchen.

 You don’t really think about it, but if you have a septic tank you also have a permit for it.
 There are many rules we often don’t have to think about when it comes to our plumbing, but many septic tanks can only allow for three bathroom connections.
 There’s a chance you may have to increase the size of your system to allow for an addition with a bath, which means increased costs to prepare for.

 With the type of space you want to build in mind, it’s time to look around your home for the best place to build or convert.
 Permits permitting, you can transform your garage or porch area to an enclosed dwelling.
 If you’re looking to create a new addition to your house, look for an area along the first floor next to a room you underutilized and can use a space near an existing bathroom.

 You may want to consider keeping your addition on its own separate power, heat and A/C source.
 It will help in the future should you decide to charge an occupant rent, but more importantly, you can shut the unit down when it’s not being lived in.